 Wylam First School believes strongly in promoting positive emotional wellbeing, self-confidence and a feeling of self-worth to all pupils.
 We provide an environment in which all children can feel safe and secure.
 Pupils learn better and are happier in school if their emotional needs are met allowing them to achieve their full potential.
 We believe that a balanced child works well.

-We provide pastoral care through our Key Worker for Social and Emotional Needs, who has received training in Play Therapy skills, Emotional Literacy (ELSA), Autism Awareness for Educators Level 3 and nurture groups (theory and practise).
+We provide pastoral care through our Key Worker for Social and Emotional Needs, who has received training in Play Therapy Skills, Emotional Literacy (ELSA), Autism Awareness for Educators Level 3, Drawing and Talking Therapy, Advanced Attachment and Trauma, Counselling Children and Adolescents Level 4, and nurture groups (theory and practice).
 Our key worker provides support both in the classroom, through nurture groups or one to one sessions.

 What does a Nurture Group at Wylam First School look like?